-Further details about the entities that have lodged this annual report are set out in Attachment 1.
+1 Further details about the entities that have lodged this annual report are set out in Attachment A. Digital Radio Joint Venture Companies

-- compliance during that financial year with the access undertaking; - compliance during that financial year with standard access obligations (if any) applicable to the licence; - compliance during that financial year with excess-capacity access obligations (if any) applicable to the licence; - compliance during that financial year with obligations that are applicable to the licence under section 118NP of the Radiocommunications Act (i.e. the JVC's nondiscrimination obligation); - any non-compliance (including reasons) with the above; - steps taken to rectify non-compliance; - expected completion dates for matters requiring rectification; - changes to the membership of the JVCs that have occurred during the financial year; and - any authorisation of third party users.
+- compliance during that financial year with standard access obligations (if any) applicable to the licence; - compliance during that financial year with excess-capacity access obligations (if any) applicable to the licence; - compliance during that financial year with obligations that are applicable to the licence under section 118NP of the Radiocommunications Act (i.e. the JVCs' non-discrimination obligation); - any non-compliance (including reasons) with the above; - steps taken to rectify non-compliance; - expected completion dates for matters requiring rectification; - changes to the membership of the JVCs that have occurred during the financial year; and - any authorisation of third party users.

-This annual report covers the matters identified in section 118PN of the Radiocommunications Act and the Procedural Rules in respect of the 2013-2014 financial year.
+This annual report covers the matters identified in section 118PN of the Radiocommunications Act and the Procedural Rules in respect of the 2014-2015 financial year.